vige-vota/votingpapers/README.md

 #votingpaper
-the rest services to vote
+The services to create and get the voting paper

 To build the application run the command inside the votingpaper folder
 ```